LoginRadius/python-sdk/README.md

 <h6 id="DeleteAccountByUid-delete-"> Account Delete (DELETE)</h6>
- This API deletes the Users account and allows them to re-register for a new account.
+ This API deletes the User's account and allows them to re-register for a new account.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-delete)

  ```